Modify a database

 VALUES ('{{first_name}}', '{{last_name}}', '{{email}}', current_timestamp);

-This example will insert new records based on user inputs for the columns first_name, last_name, and email.
-It will also insert the current time into the uploaded_time column to indicate when the record was created.
+This example will insert new records based on user inputs for the columns `first_name`, `last_name`, and `email`.
+It will also insert the current time into the `uploaded_time` column to indicate when the record was created.
 Since this is a Insert query, nothing will come out in the output preview table.

-User input setup
+### User input setup

 User inputs are passed in through a Form element.
-See Use Custom Form Container to collect user inputs for more on how to build a form to collect data and how to set up the necessary interactions.
+See [use-custom-form-container-to-collect-user-inputs](https://docs.acho.io/app-builder/popular-use-cases/use-custom-form-container-to-collect-user-inputs "mention") for more on how to build a form to collect data and how to set up the necessary interactions.

 Once the form and form elements have been created in your interface, first set up an interaction on the form to set SQL parameters in your node.